Relapse Prevention Strategies That Work

 Relapse prevention means taking charge of your situation.
 Relapse is common, so don’t punish yourself if you slip.
 Instead, identify that you have the desire to relapse or have relapsed, no matter how big or small, and take charge.
 Call your counselor, therapist or treatment center.
 Call a meeting leader, sponsor or someone who can help you get back on track.
 No matter what you’ve done in the past, you are worth it and you are stronger than your disease!

-If you or someone you love is suffering from the effects of alcohol abuse, substance addiction or any other type of addiction, please call us today at 877-771-1750.
+If you or someone you love is suffering from the effects of alcohol abuse, substance addiction or any other type of addiction, please contact us today.
 Our addiction treatment counselors can help you deal with physical, emotional and psychological consequences of drug and alcohol abuse.
 A substance abuse treatment program is effective, safe and has helped many men reclaim their lives.
 Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse and mental health issues.